chheplo/node-sgs/Readme.md

-## Testing pulishing from one protocol to another
+## Test message publishing from one protocol to another
 Run the sgs.js file using node.js.
 Check out the message translation and semantic annotation using following commands on terminal.
 ### CoAP -> CoAP, MQTT